aleksa11010/HarnessRemoteMigrator/Readme.md

 **URL Encoding for strings**
 - You can use the flag `url-encode-string` to enable the URL friendly encoding of remote paths

+**CG Like Folder structure**
+- You can use the flag `alt-path` to enable the CG-like folder structure in Git.

 ### CLI Arguments
 ***To be added***